Our History

 2014

-Royal Bank of Canada’s Women Entrepreneur Awards (presented by Women of Influence) places Karine (and Brain Power) in the top 10 nominees from across Canada.
+Brain Power also receives a third nomination for the Royal Bank of Canada’s Women Entrepreneur Awards (presented by Women of Influence) in the Micro-Business category, placing in the top 10 nominees from across Canada.

 2015